 Consent obtained

-The consent obtained must be:
+The consent obtained must be

-GDPR compliant cookie policy
+GDPR-compliant cookie policy

-Organisations must obtain prior and informed consent from their website users and this consent must register as per the GDPR.
-In other words, you must know what user data you are sharing with third-party services on your website and where the information is sending.
+Organisations must obtain prior and informed consent from their website users and register this consent as per the GDPR.In other words, you must know what user data you share with third-party services on your website and where you send the information.

 1) Transparent cookie policy